Video Product Marketing: A Practical Playbook

 - Name the decision: Are you helping a cold visitor understand the category, or helping an active buyer evaluate your product?

-- Define the audience: A founder, an ops lead, a technical user, and a procurement stakeholder won’t all need the same message.
+- Define the audience: A founder, an ops lead, a technical user, and a procurement stakeholder will not all need the same message.

-- Pick one promise: Don’t stack six outcomes into one script.
+- Pick one promise: Do not stack six outcomes into one script.
 Choose the one thing this video must make clear.

-The cleanest video strategy usually looks smaller than people expect.
+The cleanest video plan usually looks smaller than people expect.
 Fewer videos, each with a clear job, beats one oversized “master video” every time.

-That’s also why lead generation teams tend to get more from video when they tie it to specific conversion points instead of treating it like a brand layer floating above the funnel.
-This article on video for lead generation is useful if you’re trying to map that more directly.
+That is also why lead generation teams tend to get more from video when they tie it to specific conversion points instead of treating it like a brand layer floating above the funnel.
+This article on video for lead generation is useful if you are trying to map that more directly.

 A simple planning lens